kamino410/procam-calibration/README.md

 python calibrate.py <projector_pixel_height> <projector_pixel_width> <num_chess_corners_vert> <num_chess_corners_hori> <chess_block_size> <graycode_step> [-black_thr <black_thr(default=5)>] [-white_thr <white_thr(default=40)>]
 ```

-`chess_block_size` means size (mm/cm/m) of a block on the chessboard.
+`chess_block_size` means length (mm/cm/m) of a block on the chessboard.
-Result translation vector will be calculated with the unit specified here.
+Result of the translation vector will be calculated with the unit specified here.

 `black_threashould` is a threashold to determine whether a camera pixel captures projected area or not.
 `white_threashould` is a threashold to specify robustness of graycode decoding.